DHT, the apex male hormone.

 - Panax ginseng (R)

 - Beta-sitosterol.
-(R) (found in avocadoes, nuts, black cumin oil/black seed oil, pygeum, stinging nettle)
+(R) (found in avocadoes, nuts, black cumin oil/black seed oil, pygeum, and stinging nettle)

 - Azelaic acid (found in wheat, rye, and barley) (R)